canonical/ubuntu-core-docs/docs/explanation/core-elements/storage-layout.md

 -   A snaps directory which operates as a pool of snaps shared across all recovery systems.
 The assertions in a recovery system will define and reference which of these will be used by the system.

+For [remodelling](/explanation/remodelling) to function, the seed partition needs to be large enough to hold two recovery systems.

 ## The ubuntu-boot partition

 **role**: system-boot; *read-only*, *ext4* or *vfat*